 The pulp drying machines at OKI are the largest in the world.
 Each has a width of 10.6 meters.

 OKI mill has two pulp drying machines, each with a width of 10.6 meters.
 Since the start-up, several production records have been registered.
 As the machines are the biggest in the world, each of the records was a new world record.
-In June 2019, the production record for both combine machines is 8,630 tonnes in one day, and 4,360 air dry tonnes in a single machine.
+In June 2019, the production record for both machines combined is 8,630 air dry tonnes (ADT) in one day, and 4,360 ADT for a single machine.

 "It was an immense technical and logistical challenge both for Valmet and OKI to build the world's biggest ever machines.
 We can only be proud of the results achieved.
 The operators and mill managers have been doing an excellent job," says Paulo Aguiar, Vice President, Wood and Pulp Handling Business Unit at Valmet.

 "These records were accomplished thanks to a skilled and dedicated Indonesian workforce supported by a few international specialists.
 We also have an excellent quality pulp furnish made from fast-growing acacia plantation fiber," Kerr adds.

 Like many areas in the OKI mill, the evaporation plant is by far the largest in the world, and the dry solids are exceptionally high.

 The evaporation plant at the OKI mill has 7+ effects and very high final dry solids for extraordinary overall energy efficiency

 "We've tested the full capacity of our evaporation plant, and the results have been good.
 The high dry solid level provided by the evaporation plant gives us higher steam generation in the recovery boiler, high and steady furnace temperatures, with low emissions of sulfur dioxide and TRS," Kerr comments.